 Please pray for Paul’s family, they are the ones left behind who will be struggling with this question and struggling to forgive and release this into our Good Lord’s hands until the day that they finally join Paul in eternity.
 I am praying for Paul’s dad Peter, his mom Mira, and his sister Alicia.
 Won’t you join me?

-In Japan, children grow up hearing ghost stories and attending festivals to honor a world of thousands of kami (spirits), which interacts freely with our own natural world.
+IN JAPAN, children grow up hearing ghost stories and attending festivals to honor a world of thousands of kami (spirits), which interacts freely with our own natural world.
 This mindset is part of everyday culture.
-So it’s not unusual for sophisticated and materialistic Japanese adults to say they have no religion, and yet at the same time buy omamori (good luck idols) for protection over their car.
+So it’s not unusual for sophisticated and materialistic Japanese adults to say they have no religion, and yet buy omamori (good luck idols) for protection over their car.
 It’s part of the ordinary process of building to have the land blessed by a Shinto priest before construction begins.
 It is considered safer to do this to avoid upsetting any spirits who just might be disturbed by the use of the land.
-How can we become cross-cultural missionaries, and reach into this modern, but heavily Shinto-influenced worldview, and become a bridge for the Gospel?
+How can we effectively reach into this modern, but heavily Shinto-influenced worldview, and become a bridge for the Gospel?
 One important element is understanding the people we are trying to reach.
 This article is an overview of Shinto’s influence on the Japan and her people.
 My goal is to give context to the things in Japanese culture and society that might be puzzling to someone who did not grow up in a Shinto-based culture.

 With origins dating to 500 A.D. and earlier, matsuri (festival worship) and other Shinto practices began as ritual worship of the ujigami, or local clan deity in each area and village.
 They sprang from a type of shamanism unique to these medieval agricultural communities.
 Over the centuries ancient Shinto was influenced by and syncretized with Buddhism, Confucianism, Taoism, and other elements from continental East Asia.